Customize and Adapt Notion Templates: A Step-by-Step Guide for Editing and Branding

 To begin customizing a Notion template, you first need to duplicate it.
 Here’s how:

-- Access the template: Open the template gallery by clicking the "+" button to create a new page, then selecting "Templates" from the drop-down menu.
+- Access the template: Open the template gallery by clicking the "+" button to create a new page, then select "Templates" from the drop-down menu.
 You can also use a template shared by someone else through a direct link.

 - Start editing: With your duplicated template now in your workspace, you can make any changes to meet your specific needs, preferences, and branding.